foxbunny/transplexer-routing/README.md

 });
 ```

+### Customizing the pipe output

 There are two ways to customize the context.

-The first way is to customize it statically by providing the payload.
+The first way is to statically customize it by providing the payload.
 Here's an
 example of doing just that using 'page objects', made-up objects that contain
 information about the pages we want to render.